vaadin-osgi/vaadin-addons/com.vaadin.osgi/readme-portlet-liferay.md

-# com.vaadin.servlet.provider
+# com.vaadin.osgi.portlet.liferay.provider

 These bundles offer a Vaadin OSGi R6 brige based on the OSGi prototype scope.
 It is heavily based on Configuration Manager.
 Configurations can easily be done using the Apache Felix web console or by a JSON File.

-The main goal of this implementation is to provide a very simple way to create OSGi applications based on Vaadin.
-The AddressBookUi sample shows how easy it is to create a new application.
+The main goal of this implementation is to provide a very simple way to create OSGi portlets based on Vaadin.
+The AddressBookUi sample shows how easy it is to create a new portlet.

 ## Your own application